wp-plugins/events-maker/readme.txt

 == Upgrade Notice ==

-= 1.3.1 =
+= 1.3.2 =
-* Fix: Post row actions removed from post types other than event
+* Fix: Event content not displayed for single events
-* Fix: Full calendar pages not displayed on other languages using WPML or Polylang
+* Fix: General and display options not resetting